Kendra and Maliyah Herrin: Separation

 The Herrin twins were approximately four and a half years old when they were separated in an operation that began at 7 a.m. on Monday, August 7, 2006, lasted nearly 18 hours, and involved six surgeons.
 Surgery on the girls then continued in two separate operations lasting up to eight more hours into the morning of August 8.
 The twins went home from the hospital to their family on September 17, 2006.

 Kidney transplant

 Kendra retained the single kidney which the twins had shared.
-Maliyah immediately began hemodialysis, which continued until April 3, 2007, when she was transplanted with a kidney donated by her 26-year-old mother, Erin.
+Maliyah immediately began hemodialysis, which continued until April 3, 2007, when she was transplanted with a kidney donated by her mother, Erin.
 Maliyah was reported to be doing well following the transplant, as was her mother.

 In 2015, Maliyah's body started to reject the kidney.
 A few months later, despite intense treatment to slow down the process, it was definite that her kidney wouldn't be able to function for much longer.
 Maliyah received another kidney transplant in May 2018, which has so far been successful.